miigotu/certbot-dns-godaddy/README.md

 This plugin automates the process of completing a `dns-01` challenge by creating, and subsequently removing, `TXT` records using the godaddy [API](https://developer.godaddy.com/doc/endpoint/domains) via [lexicon](https://github.com/AnalogJ/lexicon).

 **Note:** This manual assumes certbot ≥ v1.7, which has improved the naming scheme for external plugins.
-If you cannot upgrade, please also refer to the Old option naming scheme\_ section below.
+If you cannot upgrade, please  refer to the "Old option naming scheme" section below.

 Installation
 ------------